 Summary: Most common boiler problems

 While any boiler fault can seem ominous, many aren’t particularly serious.
-The key is early intervention.
+The key is early intervention or a quick boiler service.
 By fixing the issue nice and early, you can often avoid more complex, long-lasting damage and ongoing problems.
 We have just spoken about 10 problems, but there are many more, these could include your boiler controls not working, the pilot light goes out or even a leaking boiler.